Princess Flower

 Companion Plants Lantana (Lantana); Hibiscus (Hibiscus); Mandevilla (Mandevilla); Cordyline (Cordyline); Purple Fountain Grass (Pennisetum)

-Care Provide organically rich, well-drained soil.
+Care Instructions Provide organically rich, well-drained soil.
 Protect from intense heat and harsh sun exposures in very hot summer regions; keep roots cool with a thick layer of mulch.
 Water deeply, regularly during the first growing season to establish an extensive root system; once established, reduce frequency.
 Feed with an acid fertilizer after bloom.

 About Us